Regina Gardiner Park

 Gene was first elected to the legislature in 2011 and was re-elected in the 2016 provincial election.
 He has served as Deputy Whip, a member of the Standing Committee on Crown and Central Agencies, and as Legislative Secretary to the Minister of Parks, Culture and Sport (Recreational Initiatives).

-Gene currently serves Saskatchewan as Minister of Parks, Culture and Sport, Minister responsible for Saskatchewan Liquor and Gaming Authority, and as a member of Treasury Board.
+Gene currently serves Saskatchewan as Minister of Parks, Culture and Sport, Minister responsible for Saskatchewan Liquor and Gaming Authority, and Tourism Saskatchewan.

 Gene and his wife Tami call Regina home with their three boys, Nicholas, Ryan and Blake.